vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 These events use musical or normalized values rather than MIDI controller bytes.
 For example:

 - level is linear gain;
-- pan is -1.0 to 1.0;
+- legacy pan is -1.0 to 1.0, while stereo balance is independent left/right source gain;
 - pitch bend is semitones;
 - modulation amount is normalized.

-Instrument events carry a source-domain identity rather than a pre-encoded bank/program pair.
+Instrument events normally carry a source-domain identity rather than a pre-encoded bank/program pair.
 Level and expression events may carry neutral source quantization (the number of distinct source values), not a destination bit width.
 Legacy cursor dialects still populate their older compatibility fields.

 This is what makes future non-MIDI sequence export more plausible.
 The VM output is not locked to MIDI’s limitations.